-Rogers, Lydia Jetton(born: 1899 - died: October 7, 1998)
+Rogers, Lydia Jetton(born: 1899 - died: Oct.
+7, 1998)

-Lydia was a researcher in clothing and textiles at the Bureau of Standards and she studied synthetic fibers for the military.
+Lydia was a researcher in clothing and textiles at the Bureau of Standards, where she studied synthetic fibers for the military.
 She was also acting head of the Home Economics Department at Howard University.
-In 1951, she took a two year leave to establish a home economics department at Osmund College in Nigeria, Africa.
-Lydia Jetton Rogers retired from Howard University in the 1960s.
+In 1951, she took a two-year leave to establish a home economics department at Osmund College in Nigeria, Africa.
+She retired from Howard University in the 1960s.

 SOURCES: Hill's Greensboro (Guilford County, N.C.)
-City Directory, volumes 1936-1942; "In it's program...," The Crisis, December 1939, p.
-357, bottom of column 3; and "3 members of Bennett faculty get awards," The Afro American, 04/27/1940, p.
+City Directory, volumes 1936-1942; "In its program...," The Crisis, December 1939, p.
+357, bottom of column 3; and "3 members of Bennett faculty get awards," The Afro American, 4/27/1940, p.
 9].

-Lydia Jetton Rogers was 100 years old when she died, October 7, 1998 in Washington, D.C.
+Lydia Jetton Rogers was 100 years old when she died, 10/7/1998 in Washington, DC.

-For more see The Fascinating Story of Black Kentuckians, by A. A. Dunnigan; and "Lydia Rogers dies; professor at Howard U., The Washington Post, Obituaries section, p.B06.
+For more see The Fascinating Story of Black Kentuckians, by A. A. Dunnigan; and "Lydia Rogers dies; professor at Howard U., The Washington Post, Obituaries section, p.
+B6.